datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 ~~~~~~~

 Continuing along the path of building data-centric solutions, the term
-“Datahub” comes into play.
+"datahub" comes into play.
 A datahub is recognized by its frictionless
 data flow and builds upon the architectural principles presented
-in DDA.
+in DDA such as storing data.
 A datahub can be described as a solution that consists of
-multiple different technologies, i.e., a data warehouse, microservices,
+and relates to multiple different technologies, i.e., a data warehouse, microservices,
 databases etc.

-A Datahub shares data by connecting providers of data with consumers of
+A datahub shares data by connecting providers of data with consumers of
 data.
-As such, a datahub mediates and manages how data flows between systems and makes states of data visible to consumers outside the datahub.
+As such, a datahub mediates and manages how data flows between systems
+and makes states of data visible to consumers outside the datahub.

 In a sense, you could say that a datahub is a digital representation of
-an enterprise and also what SESAM often becomes when it is used
+an enterprise and also what Sesam often becomes when it is used
 properly.
 As with any other technologies there are pros and cons.
 Some of these are listed below, so you might be able to recognize them
-“down the road”.
+down the road.

 Pros: